asgrim/code-review-checklist/index.md

  * Wrap ID values in value objects with private constructor and static initialiser (e.g. `fromString`), and implement `__toString` etc.
  * Use [beberlei/assert](https://github.com/beberlei/assert) to assert incoming arguments.
 Use VOs to avoid repeated validation.
  * Avoid mixed return types (`@return ObjectA|ObjectB`)
+ * Don't declare variables unnecessarily (i.e. not need to declare a variable if it's only used once)

 ### Unit tests